-SCHEDULE 2 - WITNESS POINTS CLAUSE TITLE CLAUSE PAGE No INITIALS DATE SPECIFIC MAINTENANCE - TRAFFIC SIGNALS & ITS Audit Supervision.
-Following Traffic Section's direction to undertake a specific maintenance audit, the contractor shall coordinate with Traffic Section to arrange a suitable time to undertake the audit to allow supervision of the works to be scheduled if required by the Superintendent's Representative.
-Notify the Superintendent's Representative of any variation to the program at least 5 working days prior to any scheduled audit, the commencement of any altered programmed work, or original work program.
-16.22 247 & 248 SUPPLY & MANAGEMENT OF MATERIALS & EQUIPMENT - SALVAGED ITEMS Following an incident where traffic signal equipment or ITS such as a signal pole and hardware, signal controller or CCTV camera has been severely damaged, provide adequate notice to allow for Superintendent's Representative to arrange inspection of the equipment prior to dismantling.
-If this is not possible due to the urgent nature of the situation, take photos of the equipment in its existing location, then relocate back to the contractor's storage yard without causing further damage, for inspection.
-16.27.7 254 SUPPLY & MANAGEMENT OF MATERIALS & EQUIPMENT - TEST CONTROLLER Test Controllers to be displayed in working operation to the Superintendent's Representative within 14 days of the contract being awarded.
-16.27.8 254

-SCHEDULE 2 - WITNESS POINTS CLAUSE TITLE CLAUSE PAGE No INITIALS DATE SUPPLY & MANAGEMENT OF MATERIALS & EQUIPMENT - TEST TRAFFIC SIGNAL LOOP The Contractor shall provide and install a testing loop at the approved workshop within 14 days of this contract being awarded, for the purpose of testing detector cards.
+SCHEDULE 2 - WITNESS POINTS CLAUSE TITLE CLAUSE PAGE No INITIALS DATE SUPPLY AND MANAGEMENT OF MATERIALS AND EQUIPMENT - SALVAGED ITEMS Following an incident where traffic signal equipment or ITS such as a signal pole and hardware, signal controller or CCTV camera has been severely damaged, provide adequate notice to allow for Superintendent's Representative to arrange inspection of the equipment prior to dismantling.
+If this is not possible due to the urgent nature of the situation, take photos of the equipment in its existing location, then relocate back to the Contractor's storage yard without causing further 16.29.7 265 damage, for inspection.
+SUPPLY & MANAGEMENT OF MATERIALS AND EQUIPMENT - TEST CONTROLLER Test Controllers to be displayed in working operation to the Superintendent's Representative within 14 days of the contract being awarded.
+16.29.8 265 SUPPLY & MANAGEMENT OF MATERIALS AND EQUIPMENT - TEST TRAFFIC SIGNAL LOOP The Contractor shall provide and install a testing loop at the approved workshop within 14 days of this contract being awarded, for the purpose of testing detector cards.
 The test loop shall be installed in accordance with the most current relevant standard drawing for detector installation and connected to the test controller and be used for testing the operation of controller detector cards (it is recommended that a switching device be installed to aid in testing detector channels).
-It is entirely the Contractors responsibility to ensure that this device is maintained in a functional and serviceable condition suitable for its purpose at all times.
+It is entirely the Contractor's responsibility to ensure that this device is maintained in a functional and serviceable condition suitable for its purpose at all times.
 The device shall be available for use in conjunction with this contract twenty four (24) hours per day.
-16.27.9 254 19 AERODROME MAINTENANCE STANDARDS AND PUBLICATIONS - SITE RULES - AERODROMES Contractors should also have a Drug and Alcohol Management Plan (DAMP) in place under Part 99 of the CASR and have completed a DAMP Certificate on the AviationWorx portal of the CASA Website.
+16.29.9 266 19 AERODROME AND AEROPLANE LANDING AREA M IAINTENAN ICE STANDARDS AND PUBLICATIONS - SITE RULES - AERODROMES Contractors should also have a Drug and Alcohol Management Plan (DAMP) in place under Part 99 of the CASR and have completed a DAMP Certificate on the AviationWorx portal of the CASA Website.
 Provide a copy of the submitted DAMP and a copy of the DAMP Certificate to the Superintendent.
-19.3.3 288 AERODROME REPORTING OFFICERS (AROs) Provide the names, contact details, and qualifications/training details of the AROs who will provide the ARO functions under the contract.
-19.7 290 AERODROME REPORTING OFFICERS (AROs) - NEW OR TEMPORARY AROs Where there is a requirement for New or Temporary AROs, advise the Superintendent of the name, contact details, and qualifications details for the New ARO, or Temporary ARO, and the period for which they will be in that role.
-19.7.4 291 AERODROMES AND FREQUENCY OF SERVICEABILITY INSPECTION - INSPECTION LOG BOOK AND REPORTS Simultaneously notify the Superintendent immediately those deficiencies are noted at the aerodrome.
-19.9.2 292
+19.3.4 299 & 300